A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Convergence of the formal normal form and applications

+as above can be considered as a tuple of coordinates for the tangent space to $X$ at a point lying in the fiber of $X$ at $0$.

-Every biholomorphism $H:\,M\mapsto M^*$ naturally extends to one between $TM / K$ and $TM^* / K^*$ and hence to one between the projectivizations \eqref{pbundle}.
-Further, any smooth curve $\gamma\subset M$ naturally lifts to the projective bundle $X$.
-In turn, if $M$ is in the form \eqref{germ}, the fiber of $TM/K$ at $0\in M$ can be identified with the $(z,u)$-subspace in $T_0M$.
-The bundles $TM / K$ and $X$ are very convenient for describing (formal) transformations into a normal form $M*$ geometrically.
-Namely, for $p\in M$ and for each direction $l_p\subset T_pM/K_p$ transverse to $T^{\CC{}}_pM/K_p$ (which can be, in fact, seen as an element of the fiber of $X$ at $p$), there is a normalizing transformation $H:\,(M,p)\mapsto (M*,0)$ such that its extension to $X$ maps $(p,l_p)$ into $(0,L_0)$, where $L_0$ is the point in $X*$ corresponding to the "vertical direction" \eqref{Gamma}.
-In turn, for $M$ given by coordinates \eqref{germ}, choice of $l_0$ corresponds to the action of the algebra $\mathfrak g_1$, as in \eqref{g+}, on the normal forms by the formula \eqref{factord}.
-Note also that the subalgebras $\mathfrak g_0^c$ and $\mathfrak g_2$ from the isotropy algebra \eqref{isotropy} preserve the condition of being in normal form (this can be seen by a straightforward calculation).
-Besides, they preserve the curve $\Gamma$.
-That is why any two transformations $H_1,H_2$ bringing $M$ to a normal form and mapping the same direction $l_p$ into $L_0$ are related as
+The bundles $TM / K$ and $X$ are very convenient for describing transformations into a normal form $M^*$ geometrically.
+We consider now {\em biholomorphic} transformations to the normal form, while the formal case is discussed in \autoref{formalok} below.
+Namely, for $p\in M$ and for each direction $l_p\subset T_pM/K_p$ transverse to $T^{\CC{}}_pM/K_p$ (such a direction, once again, is seen as an element of the fiber of $X$ at $p$ lying also in $X^{\mathrm{o}}$), there is a normalizing transformation $H:\,(M,p)\mapsto (M^*,0)$ such that its extension to $X$ maps $(p,l_p)$ into $(0,L_0)$, where $L_0$ is the point in $X^*$ corresponding to the "vertical direction" \eqref{Gamma}.
+To see this, let us first switch to coordinates \eqref{germ} (using a specific polynomial transformation, as described below).
+We can then restrict here to transformations which have the {\em identity differential} on the complex tangent $T^{\CC{}}_pM$.
+Then a choice of $l_0$ corresponds to the action of the component $\mathfrak g_1$ of the stability algebra $\g$ of the light cone on the normal forms by the formula \eqref{factored}.
+Indeed, the linear part of a transformation from the flow $\mathfrak g_1$ acts on the local coordinates as $z\mapsto z+aw,\,u\mapsto u$ in $T_0/K_0M$; in this way, any direction in $T_0/K_0M$ corresponding to a line $l=\{z=au\},\,a\in\CC{}$ can be mapped into the vertical one.
+Next, the subalgebras $\mathfrak g_0^c$ and $\mathfrak g_2$ from the isotropy algebra \eqref{isotropy} preserve the curve $\Gamma$.
+(The condition of having the identity differential on the complex tangent means that the subalgebra $\mathfrak g_0^c$ does not act here in fact).
+Now \eqref{factord} implies the existence of a desired transformation.
+The above argument also shows that a choice of a direction $l_0$ is in correspondence with the complex number $a=f_w(0)$, where $H=(f,g,h)$ is a normalizing transformation with the identity differential on the complex tangent.